e22m4u/js-repository/README.md

 });
 ```

-Factory default value.
-The function's return value will be determined
+Factory default values.
+The function's return value is determined
 when writing the document.

 ```js